JITx-Inc/jitx-cookbook/battery_charger_design/design-notes.md

 System Enable Input.
 Connect SYSOFF high to turn off the FET connecting the battery to the system output.
 When an adapter is connected, charging is also disabled.
 Connect SYSOFF low for normal operation.
 SYSOFF is internally pulled up to V BAT through a large resistor (approximately 5 MΩ).
 Do not leave SYSOFF unconnected to ensure proper operation.

+## Checks

+#### Battery Connector + Switch

+- GND needs to be on the left of the batteries cable when plugging it in - make sure these aren't reversed
+- make sure that there is no possible short in either switch position
+- switch MK12C02 meets specs - 12V 0.5 or 6V 1.0A (convert this to power and check for meets power specs)

+#### LDO

+- LDO EN needs to be pulled down when off, pulled high when on - make sure not NC
+- LDO voltage input range
+- LDO - make sure bypass caps are present

+#### BQ2407 battery charger

+- bq2047 EP/thermal-pad must be connected to VSS
+- check BQ2407 has appropriate bypass caps
+	- Bypass OUT to VSS with a 4.7-μF to 47-μF ceramic capacitor
+- check BQ2407 input voltage range
+	-
+- check BQ2407 output voltage range
+- check BQ2407 that ILIM, ITERM have resistance to GND in proper range
+	- Connect a 1100-Ω to 8-kΩ resistor from ILIM to VSS
+	- Connect a 590-Ω to 8.9-kΩ resistor from ISET to VSS
+- ensure proper resistance on CHG pin on BQ2407 -> Connect CHG to the desired logic voltage rail using a 1kΩ-100kΩ resistor, or use with an LED for visual indication.
+- ensure proper resistance on PGOOD pin on BQ2407 -> Connect PGOOD to the desired logic voltage rail using a 1-kΩ to 100-kΩ resistor, or use with an LED for visual indication
+- check BQ2407 BAT is bypassed to VSS with cap in proper range
+	- Bypass BAT to VSS with a 4.7-μF to 47-μF ceramic capacitor
+- check that EN1 and EN2 are following the proper 01 configuration (or, another configuration)
+- check BQ2407 SYSOFF is not NC
+- check BQ2407 SYSOFF is pulled high/low
+- check TMR is either NC or connected to the proper voltage range
+- ensure VSS is connected directly to GND
+- ensure TS is connected to 10k resistor or 10k thermistor